embracefailure/embracefailure.github.io/_pages/about.md

 - *2025.1*: &nbsp;Used Knowledge Distillation to distill a Deep Neural Network in image classification task on CIFAR-10.
 With the help of [Pytorch Tutorials](https://pytorch.org/tutorials/beginner/knowledge_distillation_tutorial.html)
 - *2025.2*: &nbsp;I worked on using Reinforcement Learning to recycle a virtual rocket.
 Based on this GitHub project [Rocket Recycling using RL](https://github.com/jiupinjia/rocket-recycling).
 I find this [Explanation on Actor-Critic Algorithm](https://www.geeksforgeeks.org/actor-critic-algorithm-in-reinforcement-learning/) really helpful.
 - *2025.3*: &nbsp;When learning SQL, I find this [SQL Tutorial](https://sqlzoo.net/wiki/SQL_Tutorial) helpful.
+- *2025.3*: &nbsp;Compared Grok3 with GPT o3 mini on coding problem.
+Turned out that Grok outperforms GPT on generating code for this [ball throwing game](https://github.com/embracefailure/game-animation).
 <span class="anchor" id="-educations"></span>

 # 📖 Educations